Nh-touch/TensorFlowPractice/2.LogisticRegression/README.md

 # TensorFlowPractice-LogisticRegression

 ## 1.Try to do LogisticRegression with TensorFlow
-Run the following code to build a small graph first:
+Run the following code to train first:
 ```
     py -3 TensorFlow-Logistic-Regression.py
 ```